KX0U-Jim/tdoa-geolocation/README.md

 # TDOA Geolocation System

-A Time Difference of Arrival (TDOA) geolocation system using RTL-SDR receivers with innovative FM audio pattern matching for reference signal synchronization.
+A Time Difference of Arrival (TDOA) geolocation system using RTL-SDR receivers with FM audio demodulation to aid correlation

 ## Overview

 This project implements a distributed TDOA system that can locate FM transmitters using multiple RTL-SDR collector stations synchronized via reference signals.
-The key innovation is using **pre-recorded FM audio content to predict and match RF patterns** for precise timing synchronization - eliminating the need for expensive GPS disciplined oscillators.
+The new wrinkle (at least for our team) is demodulating FM signals in targets and reference signals during processing to aid correlation.

 ### Key Features

 - **Seamless frequency switching** using librtlsdr-2freq (zero sample loss)
-- **Innovative FM audio pattern matching** for reference signal correlation
+- **FM audio demodulation and FFT** for reference signal correlation
 - **Distributed collector architecture** supporting RTL-SDR V4/V5 with TCXO
 - **Precise timing synchronization** without GPS disciplined oscillators
 - **Comprehensive data validation** tools for quality assurance